senzee1984/InflativeLoading/README.md

 ## Improvement Over ReflectiveLoader
 :heavy_check_mark: No specific export functions are required, making it more friendly towards PE files for which the source code and compilation are not conveniently accessible

-:heavy_check_mark: Avoids unintended results due to differences between the PE file on disk and in memory
+:heavy_check_mark: Avoids unintended results due to differences between the PE file on disk and in memory in certain cases

 :heavy_check_mark: Eliminates the need for conversion between the original file offset and RVA